CptnClaw/discrete-differential-geometry/README.md

 # ddg-exercises

-This repo contains C++ skeleton code for course assignments from [Discrete Differential Geometry](https://brickisland.net/DDGSpring2020/) (15-458/858).
+This repo contains C++ code for course assignments from [Discrete Differential Geometry](https://brickisland.net/DDGSpring2020/) (15-458/858).

 For the JavaScript version, see https://github.com/cmu-geometry/ddg-exercises-js.